 Stormy Castle, Gower

 Stormy Castle is a purpose designed, Code 5, site specific home, constructed in a designated Area of outstanding Natural Beauty in Gower, Wales.
 Conceived as three stepped 'wings' set into the landscape, following the contours of the land, with much of the proposed dwelling cut and sunk into the sloping site, reducing massing, visibility and impact compared to the existing dwelling.
-This fragmented form evolved in response to the site topography, climatic considerations and orientation, combined with desired views, privacy and internal organization/room relationships, access and circulation.
+This fragmented form evolved in response to the site topography, climatic considerations and orientation, combined with desired views, privacy and internal organization/room relationships, access and circulation.- Planning and Design

 Planning and Design Process